Technology Consultant Program

 What is the Technology Consultant Program?

-The Technology Consultant Program provides an opportunity for students to enhance digital literacy and media literacy skills as well as leadership capabilities.
-This program develops Technology Consultants by enhancing their ability to think critically about media messages, imagery, and audio, aided by the incorporation of storytelling tools.
-Technology Consultants are an essential component to the University as multimodal storytelling becomes more ingrained in the curriculum.
+The Technology Consultant Program provides an opportunity to enhance digital literacy and media literacy skills as well as leadership capabilities.
+The program develops Technology Consultants by enhancing their ability to think critically about media messages, imagery, and audio aided by the incorporation of digital tools.
+Technology Consultants are an essential component to the University as digital storytelling becomes more ingrained in the curriculum.

 Employers now more than ever are searching for candidates who exhibit a knowledge of digital literacy skills and understanding of multimodal approaches to storytelling using various forms of storytelling tools.
-This knowledge is powerful and gives the Technology Consultant the advantage over another candidate who cannot speak on behalf of these forms of communication.
+This knowledge is powerful and gives the Technology Consultant the advantage.
 Most of us are not aware of how media messages influence us through camera angles, lighting, tone of music but once we reveal what is behind the curtain, we are empowered.
 Only then can we produce our own media messages that aim to inform, educate, persuade, and entertain in robust and informed ways.
-Multimodal storytelling is the main form of communication in this day and age.
-It is a skill that must be acquired.

 The Technology Consultant Program develops the skill sets of each participant.
-Participants receive training in multiple software programs (Premiere Pro, Audacity, After Effects, Photoshop to name a few).
+Participants receive training in multiple software programs utilizing our Adobe Creative Cloud.
 They gain a vast understanding of production skills such as cameras, lighting, lav mics, and interviewing techniques.

 Technology Consultants acquire valuable leadership and management skills by being embedded in classrooms and being the main point of contact for students on multimodal storytelling projects involving various technologies.
 They are responsible for workshop training, student consultations, offering feedback and next steps with follow-up appointments.
 This experience teaches our Technology Consultants how to develop a constructive dialogue with their peers, accountability, professionalism, leadership, and management.